blake1ward/scruffy/Amazon.md

 <h2>COMING SOON!</h2>

-Tuff Luv will be available on Amazon by the end of this week!
+Tuff Luv will be available on Amazon by the end of this week (Oct.
+16-21)!

 Enter your email below and hit ENTER and I'll send you an announcement the moment it is released.